JaxPlays-Inc/jaxplays.org/content/shows/Steel-Magnolias.md

 - Basis:
 - Website:
 # Steel Magnolias
-Genres:
+genres:
   - Play
   - Drama
   - Comedy
-Description: "Experience the strength and laughter of a poignant and humorous play that celebrates the bonds of friendship and the resilience of Southern women."
+description: "Experience the strength and laughter of a poignant and humorous play that celebrates the bonds of friendship and the resilience of Southern women."
 ---
 Set in a small-town beauty salon in Louisiana, *Steel Magnolias* serves as the backdrop for the lives of six distinct women.
 As they gather in Truvy's salon, these women share life's triumphs and tragedies, from weddings and divorces to births and deaths.
 With a perfect blend of humor and heartbreak, the play explores the unbreakable bond between these women, highlighting their grace, strength and the beauty of enduring friendships.